rhy3h/electron-forge-plugin-koffi/README.md

 Currently, when packaging `koffi`, all platform-specific `koffi.node` files are included in the bundlers.
 Therefore, the purpose of this plugin is to remove unused native modules.

 For example, if you use this plugin on a `windows 64-bit` platform, the space occupied by the `koffi` package is 12 MB.
-However, when not in use, the maximum bundle size possible with `fflate` is approximately 72 MB, representing an `83%` reduction in size.
+However, when not in use, the maximum bundle size possible with `koffi` is approximately 72 MB, representing an `83%` reduction in size.

 **Note:** `Koffi Plugin` will have no effect if your `packagerOptions.prune` option is set to `false`.